A lot of people say they are victims of infidelity. If we look at the strict definitions of the word, that rings true.

 b : one that is tricked or duped <a con man’s victim>

-My main issue with the word victim in reference to infidelity is that in most instances – it takes two.
-Agreed, the onus is on the one who decided to frolic in the supposed greener pasture, but that doesn’t mean the one left behind isn’t responsible on some level as well.
+My issue with the word “victim” in reference to infidelity is that in most instances – it takes two to maintain a partnership.
+Agreed, the onus is on the one who decided to frolic in the supposed greener pasture, there’s was a choice that switched up the dynamic.
+The one left behind is certainly not to blame, but there is a responsibility to understand what happened and why.
 A lot of people don’t like to hear that, nor believe it.
-I understand that, but the poor-wounded-deceived-me syndrome isn’t allowing for self-examination.
-Nor is: How could this have happened to me?!
-Since I’ve experienced infidelity first-hand, I totally understand how this particular circumstance can cause all kinds of personal turmoil and pain, but that doesn’t mean I was innocent of wrongdoing.
-I readily admit I was responsible for some of the issues that led my ex to believe his only recourse was to do a really stupid thing.
-I didn’t realize the depth of this at the time, but as we all know, hindsight is ridiculously keen.
-However, I did finally understand and know (therapy is a wonder) that certain parts of my behavior were detrimental, but unfortunately, my ex had already turned the corner and I didn’t have the opportunity to implement my new tools.
+Yet, the continual poor-wounded-deceived-me syndrome isn’t allowing for self-examination.
+Since I’ve experienced infidelity first-hand, I completely understand how adultery can cause all kinds of personal turmoil and pain, but that doesn’t mean my behavior wasn’t also counterproductive.
+I readily admit I was responsible for some of the issues that led my ex to believe his only recourse was to do something that would further harm our marriage.
+I didn’t realize the depth of my negative traits at the time, but as we all know, hindsight is ridiculously keen.
+However, I did finally understand and know (therapy is a wonder) that certain parts of my behavior were detrimental to me, as well as my relationship(s).
+Once I understood this, I was willing to up my game, but unfortunately, my ex had already turned the corner and I didn’t have the opportunity to implement my new tools.

-With infidelity, it seems most “victims” shirk personal accountability because they’re mired in feelings of being wronged.
+With infidelity, it seems some victims shirk personal accountability because they’re mired in feelings of being wronged.
 They’re angry, bitter, and resentful.
 Hey, I get it.
-Most have to experience all this in order to get to the other side, but a component of the healing process is to recognize your part.
+Those are natural emotions that can linger but must be worked through.
+It’s a component of the healing process.
+So is self-awareness.
 It goes without saying the same holds true for the one who sought solace elsewhere.
-It’s counterproductive to fall “victim” to this disruptive event without taking responsibility.
-You don’t want your bad habits to follow you, and they will unless you make a concerted effort to become more aware of your own shortcomings – we all have them.
+Addressing deep-seated pains, etc. help to uncover core problems.
+It’s vital to do so, you don’t want your bad habits to follow you, and they will unless you make a concerted effort to become more aware of your own shortcomings – we all have them.